kkapelon/kkapelon.github.io/_posts/2017-03-02-hosted-ci-comparison.md

 `Partial` support means that I could get cache working for Maven but not Gradle. `Yes` means that both my Gradle and Maven builds had cache enabled.

-For me this is probably the most important feature as lack of cache will make all builds much slower (and in some case the dependency downloading dominates the actual compilation)
+For me this is probably the most important feature as lack of cache will make all builds much slower (and in some cases the dependency downloading dominates the actual compilation).

 #### Docker support

 This is a very confusing metric for a lot of people.
 Several products advertise Docker support and actually mean that they use Docker internally for powering the service itself.
-Frankly this is irrelevant for me.
+Frankly this is irrelevant to me.
 Docker support for me means that the service allows **me** to use Docker in my builds, either by overriding the default build environment with a custom Docker image or by creating Docker images as artifacts at the end of the build.

 #### Pipelines